dafny-lang/dafny/docs/_includes/Types.md

 A class that declares no constructors has a default constructor created for it.
 This constructor is called with the syntax
 ```
-C C := new C;
+c := new C;
 ```
 This constructor simply initializes the fields of the class.
-The order of initialization is such that any field whose value depends on the value of another field is initialized after that other field.
+The declaration of a const field may include an initializer, that is, a right-hand side (RHS) that specifies the constant's value.
-It is an error if there are circular dependencies.
+The RHS of a const field may depend on other constant fields, but circular dependencies are not allowed.

-This constructor sets each class field to a default value of the field's type if the field declaration has no initializer and to the value of the initializer expression if it does declare an initializer.
+This constructor sets each class field to an arbitrary value of the field's type if the field declaration has no initializer and to the value of the initializer expression if it does declare an initializer.
 For the purposes of proving Dafny programs